Release Date: 7/27/2010

 The missions are great and varied and you will never get bored.
 They offer a fair challenge and even the later missions were fairly balanced.
 The game is just full of so much variety, but it’s so simple and easy to play and understand that really pulls you in.
 Throughout the 26 missions, you will slowly earn more units to build, and be able to build larger stronger armies.
 The literal goal is to just build dozens upon hundreds of units and attack or defend and complete the objectives.

-The game’s only real flaw is that building units take forever, but this also balances the game out so you really think on what units you need and use them wisely.
+The game’s only real flaw is that building units take forever, but this also balances the game out so you really think about what units you need and use them wisely.
 There are small band-aids for this such as the mercenary compound.
-You can instantly call down highly skilled units for a large price, but there’s cool down time.
+You can instantly call down highly skilled units for a large price, but there’s cool downtime.
 You can also build multiple buildings or build a different lab to build two units simultaneously, but you can’t build more advanced units without the tech lab.

 You can upgrade most units with credits earned during missions, but you won’t ever be able to buy them all so choose wisely.
 You can also use research points to pick one of two upgrades on a ladder.
 One side helps your army and the other is research against the Zerg.
 Choose wisely since you can’t pick the other or go back.
 This upgrading system is great and adds lots of strategies even off the battlefield.

 Aside from all this you can click around and listen to dialog from key characters, and this adds to the story and interactivity of the game which is excellent.
-There are no extras, however, such as behind the scenes footage or anything which would have been great.
+There are no extras, however, such as behind-the-scenes footage or anything which would have been great.
 The game just has so much variety and content and is so perfectly balanced it really feels those 12 years were put to good use.

 The multiplayer is what will keep you coming back.
 I’m not a huge fan of RTS multiplayer, but Liberty really shines in this area with Battle.net.
 With the human opponents and four different factions to play as you will surely pour dozens of hours into this part of the game.